 Target turrets are used for two things.
 The first is to sight in or zero your rifle scope to the rifle and ammunition you're using.
 Sighting in needs to be done every time you use a different type of bullet with the same scope and rifle.

-If you’re not quite sure what sighting in means or how to do it, here’s a comprehensive step-by-step plan on how to sight your new rifle scope.
-With that to read over, you’ll get a fully detailed look at everything that’s involved with getting your scope into tip-top shape before you ever fire off a round.
-From focusing the diopter and bore sighting to zeroing your scope, you’ll get everything you need to know.
+If you're not quite sure what sighting in means or how to do it, here's a comprehensive step-by-step plan on how to sight in your new rifle scope and another on sighting in a rifle scope at 100 yards.
+With that to read over, you'll get a fully detailed look at everything that's involved with getting your scope into tip-top shape before you ever fire off a round.
+From focusing the diopter and bore sighting to zeroing your scope, you'll get everything you need to know.